Learn About Becoming a Therapeutic Foster Care Home

-Experienced foster families can lovingly nurture children with behavioral health diagnoses, helping them mature, reach goals, and return to their homes and community.
+At Christian Family Care, we want experienced foster families to lovingly nurture children who have been diagnosed with behavioral health issues by helping them reach goals, mature, and return to their homes and community.

-There is a great need for Christian families who love children to provide TFC.
-Christian Family Care provides extensive training and support, after which foster parents will be professionally licensed to care for either one or two children with behavioral health diagnoses.
+There is a great need for Christian families who love children to provide TFC and is a commitment.
+Christian Family Care provides extensive training and support, after which prospective parents will be professionally licensed to care for either one or two children with a behavioral health diagnosis.

 Therapeutic foster care is richly rewarding, but also challenging.
 In this role, you’ll need to provide professional-level care 24 hours a day.
 You’ll work with the child’s therapist to develop and pursue goals, attend all regular meetings and appointments, and submit daily reports noting interventions used and the youth’s response.